fujifruity/summerview/index.md

 - to create video recordings

 **Location**
-- to integrate them into recording file
+- to integrate geolocations into recording file
 - to name a recording file
 - to find a recording to play
 - to repeatedly adjust the state of playback